 So, you may feel that it is more responsible to await further clinical trials, representing the highest level of evidence, before adopting this approach.
 But the difficulties of conducting such trials have been acknowledged (33), particularly in the case of lifestyle interventions, and your patients are asking for our help right now.

-Clinicians and people with MS can be confident that the best available evidence to date strongly supports modification of these lifestyle risk factors as advocated by the 7-Step OMS Recovery Program, in addition to standard care.
+Clinicians and people with MS can be confident that the best available evidence to date strongly supports modification of these lifestyle risk factors as advocated by the Overcoming MS Program, in addition to standard care.
 This is true for both primary prevention (preventing MS in close relatives of people with MS) and secondary prevention (modifying or stabilizing the course of the disease for those with MS).

 Importantly, there are no risks associated with this approach, only better health, both generally and specifically relating to MS.

-How do I integrate OMS into my practice?
+How do I integrate Overcoming MS into my practice?

 There is no one-size-fits-all approach, and the details depend on the type of practice you have and your role as a healthcare practitioner.
 But here are some general guidelines that can help you get started: